SenseStageTeam/sensestage_documentation/_sensestage-v1/using-x-ctu/changing-settings.md

 ## Power level

 The international version of the XBee Pro has a higher power level than is generally allowed in Europe.
-So you will have to set the power level to 0 in order to be within European regulations for radio transmissions.
+So you will have to set the power level to 0 (the lowest) in order to be within European regulations for radio transmissions.

 By default the power level is at 4.